-eLearning, including assessment, is widely recognised for the purposes of CPD in the United Kingdom (UK), USA and some European countries.
+- eLearning, including assessment, is widely recognised for the purposes of CPD in the United Kingdom (UK), USA and some European countries. - Research supports assessment of activities relevant to identified learning needs that will: focus on the task, not the individual - be specific and clear

-&lt;sup>1 R.M.
+1 R.M.
 Cervero and J.K.
-Gaines, 'The impact of CME on position performance and patient healthcare outcomes: an updated synthesis of systematic reviews', Journal of continuing education in the health professions, vol. 35, no. 2, 2015, pp. 131-138.
+Gaines, 'The impact of CME on position performance and patient healthcare outcomes: an updated synthesis of systematic reviews', Journal of continuing education in the health professions , vol. 35, no. 2, 2015, pp. 131-138.